-- 1. Free and reduced lunch and Title 1

-- 2. On-site social worker

-- 3. Community volunteer that provides food, water, snacks, etc.

-- 4. Virtual Extended day for all qualifying students

-- 5. Effective progress monitoring

-- 6. Successful Tier 2 and 3 implementation

-- 7. Assessments aligned with curriculum standards

-- 8. Tier 1 and 2 interventions

-- 1. ELL Need more enrichment opportunities - 2.
-Transportation for afterschool activities and clubs (band, art and robotics, etc and off site events.) - 3.
-Students feel they have to pay to be in STEAM
+Demographic and Financial:Summarize the Strengths: demographic and financial trends and 1.
+Free and reduced lunch and Title 1 patterns observed by the team while 2.
+On-site social worker completing this section of the report.
+What 3.
+Community volunteer that provides food, water, snacks, etc. are the important trends and patterns that 4.
+Virtual Extended day for all qualifying students will support the identification of student, 5.
+Effective progress monitoring teacher, and leader needs?
+6. Successful Tier 2 and 3 implementation 7.
+Assessments aligned with curriculum standards 8.
+Tier 1 and 2 interventions Challenges: 1.
+ELL - Need more enrichment opportunities 2.
+Transportation for afterschool activities and clubs (band, art and robotics, etc and off site events.)
+3. Students feel they have to pay to be in STEAM

-Student Achievement:Summarize the Strengths: • student achievement trends and patterns 1.
+Student Achievement:Summarize the Strengths: student achievement trends and patterns 1.
 PBIS store observed by the team while completing this 2.
 PBIS points section of the report.
 What are the 3.
 AB Honor roll ice cream social important trends and patterns that will 4.
-Fun Friday held monthly support the identification of student, 5.
+School-wide PBIS Celebration support the identification of student, 5.
 Special Ed, ESOL, RTI services available teacher, and leader needs?
 6. STEAM program expansion 7.
 Community for Creativity school implementation 8.
 Availability of extra help and resources via Title 1 9.
 Common assessments Challenges: 1.
-Consistent implemention of PBIS lessons and rewards 2.
-Increase reading by expanding the opportunities in the media center through speakers, librarians, storytellers, etc. I
+Consistent implementation of PBIS lessons and rewards 2.
+Increase reading by expanding the opportunities in the media center through speakers, librarians, storytellers, etc.